KokeCacao/chenhanke.me/_pages/about.md

 From my first public game server with 18k of users in 2015 to self-studying Deep Learning on Udacity nano-degree, my exploration on many fields of science led me to Artificial Inteligence field.
 In there, I have erned the opportunities to compete on Kaggle and discuss tricks with many data scientists and phds.
 From Playground to Research, I have to implement papers published last month to my algorisms to improve my models.
 Like so, new challenges begin as I wake up every morning.
 {% include box height="8px" color="afafafcc" %}

+---
-# Kaggler: Compete with other data-scientists on building AI
+# Kaggler: Compete with Other Data-Scientists on Building AI
+---

-{% include feature_row id="row0" type="left" %}
+{% include feature_row id="kaggler" type="left" %}
+{: .notice--primary}

+---
-# KokiCraft: The Best GTA Minecraft game server in mainland China
+# KokiCraft: Own the Best GTA Minecraft Game Server in Mainland China
+---

-{% include feature_row id="row1" type="left" %}
+{% include feature_row id="kokicraft" type="left" %}

-# SSFS Robotics: The biggest school club with 10% of all students
+{: .notice--primary}

+---
+# SSFS Robotics: Highschool Robotics Club Founded by Me
+---
-{% include feature_row id="row2" type="left" %}
+{% include feature_row id="robotics" type="left" %}
+{: .notice--primary}

 ---